GrasysER/HMM-Forward-Algorithm/README.md

 # HMM-Forward-Algorithm
-Computing the forward algorithm for a given HMM
+Computing the forward algorithm for a given Hidden Markov Model

 Util.py: Utility functions for the forward algorithm <br />
 HMM.py: Constructs a hidden Markov model <br />